Skip to content

 Of course, these functional groupings may vary slightly from one company to another.

-This process level groups the processes of a particular function into groups.
+This level groups the different processes of a organizational function into groups.

 In some companies, facilities management processes may be a group under administration.